 Sweet pixel art for a giant monster?
 In “Den” you will see exactly that.

 The explicit choice of neon colors in combination with the motion animations gives “The Lights Were Off” an unique art style that we felt we have to honor with a place on this list.

 Read more about “The Lights Were Off”.

-In “GardenGarden” you’ll be the master of a clay world, which wants to be filled with whimsical formed plants.
-A stunning art choice.
+In “GardenGarden”, you will be the master of a stunning looking world made out of clay, which wants to be filled with whimsical formed plants.

 Read more about “GardenGarden”.